utopia-rise/godot-kotlin-native/docs/src/doc/setup/ide.md

-You will need either [IntelliJ IDEA](https://jetbrains.com/idea) (Ultimate is preferred but the Community edition works too!) or [CLion](https://www.jetbrains.com/clion/).
+You will need either [IntelliJ IDEA](https://jetbrains.com/idea) (Ultimate is preferred but the Community edition works too!) or [CLion](https://www.jetbrains.com/clion/) (**Note:** as of kotlin version `1.4` the CLion Kotlin/Native plugin is deprecated!
+Use Intellj IDEA if you are using kotlin version `1.4` or above!).
 The easiest way to install them is via the [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app/) app.

 ## Kotlin plugin